-Ginga's general file loading facility breaks the loading down into two phases: first, the file is identified by its magic signature (requires the optional Python module python-magic be installed), MIME type, or filename extension.
+Ginga's general file loading facility breaks the loading down into two phases: first, the file is identified by its magic signature (requires the optional Python module python-magic be installed) or MIME type.
 Once the general category of file is known, methods in the specific I/O module devoted to that type are called to load the file data.

 The ginga.util.loader module is used to register file openers.
 An opener is a class that understand how to load data objects from a particular kind of file format.
-You'll want to start by examining this module and especially looking at the examples at the bottom of that file for how openers are registered.

-For implementing your own special opener, take a look at the BaseIOHandler class in ginga.util.io.io_base.
+For implementing your own special opener, take a look at the BaseIOHandler class in ginga.util.io.io\base.
 This is the base class for all I/O openers for Ginga.
 Subclass this class, and implement all of the methods that raise NotImplementedError and optionally implement any other methods marked with the comment "subclass should override as needed".
-You can study the io_fits and io_rgb modules to see how these methods are implemented for specific formats.
+You can study the io\fits and io\rgb modules to see how these methods are implemented for specific formats.
 Here is an example opener class for HDF5 standard image files: